mccbc/notes/notes.md

--mc -sph_trans
+2022 01 31
+---

-spherical transport test
+ - [ ] Do `-mc -sph_trans` spherical transport test once code is finished.

-tests/montecarlo
-convergence.py will run it from scratch
+ - [ ] Run `tests/montecarlo/convergence.py`.
+Will produce athinput file.
 Does the test at a number of steps, mainly to test the generalmover.
-Testing step size.
-But it also tests the non-general relativistic (old spherical transport test).
+Testing step size, but it also tests the non-general relativistic case (old spherical transport test).
 Can run that to get an athinput

--nstep = 0, don't want to use the general mover
+     - `-nstep = 0`, don't want to use the general mover

 Moments test